 For those that have been reading our site for a while, you’ll know we’re slightly obsessed with house sitting.
 After house sitting for over 2 years, full time, part time, and on holidays, with over 15 sits matched online, we know a thing or two (or several) about house sitting.

 If you’re looking to start house sitting as a house sitter, check out our guide for first-timer house sitters.

 if you’re a home/pet owner who has considered using a house sitter and now is ready to try – this article is for you!

 Now, once you’ve committed to the idea and feel ready to use house sitters, the question arises: where to start?

 We often get a lot of questions about the normal process for house sitting, especially from home and pet owners using house sitters for the first time.

 We picked the brain of every person we have house sat for and aggregated our own personal experiences to create this guide.
-People who actually use housesitters do this every time.
+These are the steps that homeowners use every time.